sabhiram/sublime-travis-yml-lint/README.md

 ## Installation

-The easiest way to install `Travis YML Lint` is to install it from Package Control [Not supported yet]
+The easiest way to install `Travis YML Lint` is to install it from Package Control

 ### Package Control Install